waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 Now you have setup your own overpass server on your own machine, wondering how to use it.
 We assume you want to learn how to write overpass queries, overpass query syntax is not complicated.
-The hard part is acquiring the knowldge of how OSM is structured and stored in a database.
+The hard part is acquiring the knowledge of how OSM is structured and stored in a database.

 In this section of the Guide, I list some programs and applications that will aid in working with your newly setup local overpass server.
 Tools include applications to visualize OSM data.
-In the workflow section below; I include couple perl scripts and a C-program which will aid in constucting overpass queries.
+In the workflow section below; I include couple Perl scripts and a C-program which will aid in constructing overpass queries.

 I assume you followed my Guide for setting up OSM overpass server in your system; including the Web interface setup.
-External applications usage is beyound the scope of this document, please seek each application help system.
+External applications usage is beyond the scope of this document, please seek each application help system.

 ## Tools